-Parasites and viruses can infect the liver, causing inflammation that reduces liver function.
-The viruses that cause liver damage can be spread through blood or semen, contaminated food or water, or close contact with a person who is infected.
+Parasites and viruses can infect the liver, causing swelling and irritation, called inflammation.
+Inflammation keeps the liver from working as it should.
+The viruses that cause liver damage can be spread through blood or semen, bad food or water, or close contact with a person who is infected.

-- Hepatitis A
+- Hepatitis A.

-- Hepatitis B
+- Hepatitis B.

-- Hepatitis C
+- Hepatitis C.

-Immune system abnormality
+Immune system condition

-- Autoimmune hepatitis
+- Autoimmune hepatitis.

-- Primary biliary cholangitis
+- Primary biliary cholangitis.

-- Primary sclerosing cholangitis
+- Primary sclerosing cholangitis.

-- Wilson's disease
+- Wilson's disease.

-- Alpha-1 antitrypsin deficiency
+- Alpha-1 antitrypsin deficiency.

 Cancer and other growths

-- Liver cancer
+- Liver cancer.

-- Bile duct cancer
+- Bile duct cancer.

-- Liver adenoma
+- Liver adenoma.

-Additional, common causes of liver disease include:
+Other common causes of liver disease include:

-- Chronic alcohol abuse
+- Long-term alcohol use.

-- Certain prescription or over-the-counter medications
+- Certain prescription or other medicines.

-- Certain herbal compounds
+- Certain herbal mixes.

-- Type 2 diabetes
+- Type 2 diabetes.

-- Tattoos or body piercings
+- Tattoos or body piercings.

-- Blood transfusion before 1992
+- Blood transfusion before 1992.

-- Family history of liver disease
+- Family history of liver disease.

 To prevent liver disease:

-- Drink alcohol in moderation.
+- If you choose to drink alcohol, do so in moderation.
 For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

-Your doctor may then recommend:
+Your healthcare professional may then suggest:

 - Imaging tests.
 An ultrasound, CT scan and MRI can show liver damage.

 - Checking a tissue sample.
-Removing a tissue sample (biopsy) from your liver may help diagnose liver disease and look for signs of liver damage.
-A liver biopsy is most often done using a long needle inserted through the skin to extract a tissue sample that's sent to a lab for testing.
+Removing a tissue sample, called a biopsy, from the liver may help diagnose liver disease.
+A liver biopsy is most often done using a long needle put through the skin to get a tissue sample.
+The sample is then sent to a lab for testing.

-Treatment for liver disease depends on your diagnosis.
-Some liver problems can be treated with lifestyle modifications, such as stopping alcohol use or losing weight, typically as part of a medical program that includes careful monitoring of liver function.
-Other liver problems may be treated with medications or may require surgery.
+Treatment for liver disease depends on the diagnosis.
+Some liver problems can be treated with lifestyle changes.
+These might include losing weight or not drinking alcohol.
+These changes often are part of a medical program that includes watching liver function.

 Lifestyle and home remedies

-- Vitamin A
+- Vitamin A.

-- Pennyroyal oil
+- Pennyroyal oil.